gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 - SQL Server Enterprise

-For local default instance, specify the server name.
+For the default instance, specify the server name.
 For example: SQLSERVER1.

 For a named instance, specify the server name and instance name.
 For exmaple: SQLSERVER1\AIPSCANNER.